MakeContributions/markdown-dungeon/english/time-travel/0/8/8-2AEA.md

 **You are going to sleep in one of the beds 🛌.**

 In the night someone is entering the house.
-Before you react somehow, you feel like stabbed.
+You woke up to what felt like a blunt blow to the head.

+Before you could react, a second one followed.

 You're dying ☠️.